alexbepple/ramda-dash-docset/README.md

 * `make update-published-docs`
 * Change version in `Tupfile`.
 * Generate docset.
     * Most likely, the number of functions will change.
-Fix it in `check/docset_spec.ls`
+Change it in `check/docset_spec.ls`

 ## Icon